sproutcore/guides/source/storyboards.md

     .is-draft .draft-notice { display: block; }

-Whenever `Blogg.States` is in the `post.edit.draft` state, that view will have the `is-draft` class, which you can use to change the color or display a note
+Whenever `Blogg.States` is in the `post.edit.draft` state, that view will have the `is-draft` class, meaning the `aside` will show up and the `div` will have a yellow background.